 🔪Who is your internet crush?
 Someone who you talk to online.
 Can be an ‘I want to date you’ crush or a friend crush!

 I’m a married lady so I only have friend crushes on people I talk to.
 I really like all of the people I’ve met through my blog, who interact with me and read my shit.
 But I’ve made some amazing connections through the #bookstagram community on Insta that I didn’t expect to find.
-There are a couple of people I talk to every day now, who I share parts of my life with, who I feel a care for even though I’ve never met them.
-Books bringing people together, it’s beautiful, dude!
+There are a couple of people I talk to every day now, who I share parts of my life with, who I care for even though I’ve never met them.
+Books bringing people together – it’s beautiful, dudes!

 🔪What is your favourite recipe?
 Share it!